https://www.marshall.edu/honors

 - Outline divergent solutions to a problem, develop and explore potentially controversial proposals, and synthesize ideas or expertise to generate original plans and approaches.

-- Evaluate the effectiveness of their own work, reflect on strengths and weakness of their knowledge and skills in defined areas, and devise ways to make improvements.
+- Evaluate the effectiveness of their work, reflect on strengths and weaknesses of their knowledge and skills in defined areas, and devise ways to make improvements.

-- Produce cohesive oral, written, and visual communications capable of connecting effectively with specific audiences.
+- Produce cohesive oral, written, and visual communications that connect effectively with specific audiences.

 - Appraise how cultural beliefs and practices affect inter-group communication, how specific approaches to global issues may affect communities differently, and how varying economic, religious, social, or geographical interests can result in conflict.